Former President Carter out of surgery, no complications

 He received a dire cancer diagnosis in 2015, announcing that melanoma had spread.
 After partial removal of his liver, treatment for brain lesions, radiation and immunotherapy, he said he was cancer-free.

-Despite being increasingly frail health, the nation’s oldest-ever ex-president still teaches Sunday school about twice monthly at Maranatha Baptist Church in his hometown of Plains in southwest Georgia.
+Despite his increasingly frail health, the nation’s oldest-ever ex-president still teaches Sunday school about twice monthly at Maranatha Baptist Church in his hometown of Plains in southwest Georgia.

 The church asked for prayers for Carter and his family in a message on its Facebook page.
 The church has announced that Carter will not be teaching his Sunday school class this week.